itech-dzmitry/bucket-antivirus-function/README.md

    ]
 }
 ```
-10. Before finishing, set *Timeout* to **5 minutes** and *Memory* to
-**1024**
-11. Save the function.
-Testing is easiest performed by uploading a
-file to the bucket configured as the trigger in step 4.
+3. Save the function.
+Configure S3 event (see below) to test the lambda.

 ### S3 Events